New York City Water Quality at a Glance

 Latest Testing Results

-• Lead Testing: The NYC water supply system does not contain lead service lines or lead mains.
+- Lead Testing: The NYC water supply system does not contain lead service lines or lead mains.
 However, lead can leach from household plumbing in older buildings.
-The city treats water with orthophosphate to create a protective coating inside pipes that prevents lead from leaching into water.
+In 2024, 16 out of 335 residential tap samples exceeded the lead action level of 15 µg/L. The city treats water with orthophosphate to create a protective coating inside pipes that prevents lead from leaching into water.

 Water Sources and Treatment

-• The Catskill/Delaware System: Provides approximately 90% of the city’s drinking water and consists of six reservoirs in the Catskill Mountains, located up to 125 miles north of NYC.
+- The Catskill/Delaware System: Provides approximately 92.7% of the city’s drinking water and consists of 19 reservoirs and 3 controlled lakes in the Catskill Mountains and Hudson Valley, located up to 125 miles north of NYC.
 This water undergoes disinfection with chlorine and ultraviolet light but is not filtered.

-• The Croton System: Supplies the remaining 10% of NYC’s water and consists of 12 reservoirs and three controlled lakes in Westchester, Putnam, and Dutchess counties.
-This water passes through the Croton Water Filtration Plant, which uses advanced treatment technologies to remove impurities.
+- The Croton System: Supplies the remaining 7.3% of NYC’s water and consists of 12 reservoirs and three controlled lakes in Westchester, Putnam, and Dutchess counties.
+This water passes through the Croton Water Filtration Plant, which uses advanced treatment technologies including coagulation, dissolved air flotation, and granular activated carbon filtration.

-• Treatment Process: All NYC water is treated with chlorine to kill harmful bacteria, fluoride to help prevent tooth decay, orthophosphate for corrosion control, and sodium hydroxide to adjust pH.
-Water from the Catskill/Delaware system also receives UV disinfection.
+- Treatment Process: All NYC water is treated with chlorine to kill harmful bacteria, fluoride at 0.7 mg/L to help prevent tooth decay, orthophosphate for corrosion control, and sodium hydroxide to adjust pH.
+Water from the Catskill/Delaware system also receives UV disinfection at the world’s largest UV facility, capable of treating over 2 billion gallons per day.

 Watershed Protection

-• Regulatory Oversight: NYC’s Filtration Avoidance Determination (FAD) requires strict monitoring and protection of the Catskill/Delaware watershed.
-The current FAD issued in 2017 extends through 2027.
+- Regulatory Oversight: NYC’s Filtration Avoidance Determination (FAD) requires strict monitoring and protection of the Catskill/Delaware watershed.
+The current FAD issued in 2017 with mid-term revisions in December 2022 extends through at least 2027.

-• Source Investigations: The Department of Environmental Protection (DEP) is proactively investigating potential sources of PFAS in the watershed, despite current testing showing no detectable levels, to safeguard future water quality.
+- Source Investigations: The Department of Environmental Protection (DEP) is proactively investigating potential sources of PFAS in the watershed, despite current testing showing no detectable levels in the main system, to safeguard future water quality.

 Infrastructure Projects